-We list in this section all the Grasshopper components which are turned into inputs of a ShapeDiver model.
+We list in this article all the Grasshopper components which are turned into inputs of a ShapeDiver model.
 In other words, by including these components in a definition before uploading it, the online model will expose them as ways to remote control the definition, either directly through the model view page and its built-in interface, or through one of the APIs.

 Native Grasshopper inputs

-Color Swatch and Color Picker
+Color Swatch / Color Picker

 Including any other native Grasshopper inputs (from the Params > Input category) will not prevent the file being uploaded to ShapeDiver, but these inputs will not translate into exposed controls of the online ShapeDiver model.

-Direct Text Input
+ShapeDiver Direct Text Input component

+Each component lets you specify a maximum allowed file size as well as allowed file types.
 Read more about these components in the Input section of the plugin documentation.

 Ordering and grouping inputs